TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 * How can you fix this?
 * Could try structuring API so that you don't rely on client's view of state.
 If incrementing a value is a common operation, then have a dedicated increment API instead of set value.
 Can then keep the read-modify-write inside the transaction.
   * Downside is API isn't naturally idempotent anymore.
 Need an out of band mechanism like an idempotency id (WHAT'S IT CALLED?) which is one more thing for the client to get wrong.
+* Security 101 says never trust the client.
+The same is true when it comes to maintaining consistent state.
+Design the API so that each individual API call goes from one consistent state to another, depending only on server side information, which you make sure to query from the database in the same transaction.
+* You still have the problem that the user may be making choices based on out of date information.
+The application goes from one consistent state to another, but its the wrong consistent state.
 * Most general approach is to make updates conditional.
 If you're changing a value, pass in the old value.
 If the current value is different, the API call will fail.
-For complex operations, it can be hard to identify all the state that you depend on.
+For complex operations, it can be hard to identify all the state that the user depends on.
 Needs careful API design.
 Or take easy way out, push all the responsibility to the client and let it pass in an arbitrary list of conditions to check.

 * What do people actually do?
 * Don't bother with any of this.
 If you use transactions at all, its with something short of full serializability that doesn't have scary performance warnings.